 Let’s talk about finances.
 I’ll try to breeze through this as painlessly as possible (before your eyes glaze over and you close this page).
-How exactly are we affording quitting our jobs and spending an entire year traveling?
+How exactly are we affording to quit our jobs and spend an entire year traveling?
 And more importantly, can you do the same?
 Spoiler Alert: YES YOU CAN.

 This post will focus solely on the PCT aspect of our trip.
 We’ll do another Money Talks blog for our Post Trail Travels.

 COST OF THRU-HIKING THE PCT

 We read countless blogs, posts, articles, & watched vlogs trying to estimate how much it typically costs one to thru-hike the PCT.
 The average amount seems to be $6,000 per person.
 Wait, that’s $1,000 / $1,200 a month?!
 That cannot be right.
 You’re living outside - not in a downtown apartment!
 Well what this includes is: Travel to the Trail, Gear, Resupply, Town Time, Insurance, & Contingency.
 Essentially, $6,000 (on average) should get you from your couch and back - all inclusive.
 Let’s break down each of these categories.